-Pediatric Dentistry in Belmont
+Pediatric Dentistry in Belmont, MA

 As a family dental practice, we treat both children and adults.
 Our pediatric dentistry services cater to the unique needs of our youngest patients.
 Healthy teeth are important no matter your age, but children’s teeth aid in speech development, help them eat a healthy diet, and maintain space for their permanent teeth.
 With diligent home care and regular visits to our practice, we can work together to lay the foundation for a lifetime of good dental health.

 Our pediatric dentistry services include:

 Comprehensive Oral Evaluation / Digital Radiographs

 The American Dental Association recommends visits every six months to prevent cavities and other dental problems.
 We use digital radiographs when necessary as a diagnostic tool to identify areas of decay, extra teeth, bone defects, cysts, tumors, and check the progress of dental procedures.